-- 4. Follow the instructions provided.
-The upgrade program then copies your configuration data to the new version, but a reboot is required before you can start to use it. - 5.
-Reboot the Traffic Manager when convenient from the Admin UI or command line (type "reboot").
+5. Follow the instructions provided.
+The upgrade program then copies your configuration data to the new version, but a reboot is required before you can start to use it.

-Note: Any configuration changes you make prior to the reboot are not migrated to the new version.
+Note: Subsequent configuration changes in the original version are not migrated to the new version.